-The mission of the office of service learning at Palomar College is to provide active, service-focused, community-based, learning opportunities for students.
+The Palomar College Service Learning office seeks to provide active, service-focused, community-based, learning opportunities for students.
 These opportunities are designed to build and enhance students’ commitment to academics, personal and professional development, and civic responsibility.
-The linking of students and faculty to community through service is the primary focus and role of the office of Service Learning.
+The linking of students and faculty to the community through service is the primary focus and role of the Service Learning Department.

 What is Service Learning?